 Animal behavioral research also shows the impact different individuals can have on behaviors.
 Behavior modification can change considerably based on who is around the individual at the time.
 Recent articles like those by Browning & Shanan (2018) show the strong impact that different individuals can have on the effectiveness of behavioral approaches.

 Where this comes into place on behavior modification for people is that behavioral approaches might work differently depending on who is with the person at the time.
 If, for example, you have a plan for a child, it is possible that the plan works better with one parent in the room than the other.
 This doesn’t mean that the one parent is “better” than the other parent, but it does mean that someone should be trying to figure out what that person does that the child responds better to.
 This could help everyone working with the child to act in similar ways when working with the child (and keep behavioral approaches consistent, a step that is very important in keeping them effective).

-Based on the material I presented in this article, here are some things to keep in mind for helping behavior modification plans to be effective:
+Based on the material I presented in this post, here are some things to keep in mind for helping behavior modification plans to be effective:

-If you are professional developing behavior management plans, these are some ideas to consider for keeping them effective.
-If you are working with a therapist or counselor on a behavior modification plans, these are some things you can review with them to see how these issues are being addressed.
+If you are a professional developing behavior management plans, these are some ideas to consider for keeping them effective.
+If you are working with a therapist or counselor on a behavior modification plan, these are some things you can review with them to see how these issues are being addressed.

 Browning, K. O. and Shahan, T. A. (2018), Renewal of extinguished operant behavior following changes in social context.
 Journal of the Experimental Analysis of Behavior. doi:10.1002/jeab.472.